-Hebrew is the language of instruction at the Hebrew University; therefore, a certain level of Hebrew language proficiency is a requirement for admission.
-This requirement applies to applicants for undergraduate, graduate, and supplementary programs as well as those with the status of "Special Student" (excluding MA programs taught in English).
+Hebrew is the language of instruction at the Hebrew University; therefore, a certain level of Hebrew language proficiency is a requirement for admission (excluding MA programs taught in English).

 The following departments require a more advanced level of Hebrew:

 |Bible, Hebrew Language, Hebrew Literature, Hebrew Language/Literature, Jewish Thought, Talmud and Halakha||145||Exemption (Ptor)|

 |Occupational Therapy||105||Exemption (Ptor)|

 Other MA programs taught in Hebrew, Supplementary Studies, Teaching Certificate Program, studies as a "Special Student" in the Faculty of Humanities

 This test is offered by the National Institute for Testing and Evaluation and is given after the psychometric test in foreign languages but can also be taken by itself, on any of the sessions on which the Psychometric Entrance Test is offered.
 Results are published after about five weeks.

 Registration for the test is on the website.

 This test is a computerized version of the YAEL, excluding the writing assignment.
 The exam format is identical to the questions in the YAEL exam.
 Pencils are necessary for the writing assignment.